The Next Steps in High School Admissions

 This year marks the 6th anniversary of our Summer Opportunities, Activities & Resources (SOAR) fairs, featuring summer camps and programs for families with kids in pre-k through 12th grade.

 Sure, you can look for summer programs online.
 Still, nothing beats a face-to-face conversation directly with camp directors who want nothing more than to answer your questions and provide information.
 SOAR fairs bring together multiple programs and parents all under one roof in a fun, easily accessible environment.
-We’re your one-stop-shop for summer fun.
+We’re your one-stop-shop for get klonopin summer fun.

 Register now to attend our 2020 Upper West Side Fair or 2020 Harlem fair.
 If you're a vendor interested in participating, 2020 Camp registration